 The fair value of Public Works Loan Board (PWLB) loans of £3,408.4m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
-The difference between the carrying amount and the fair value measures the additional interest that the Council will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing borrowing rates from the PWLB.
+The difference between the carrying amount and the fair value measures the additional interest that the Council will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.
+However, the Council has a continuing ability to borrow at concessionary rates from the PWLB rather than from the markets.
+A supplementary measure of the additional interest that the Council will pay as a result of its PWLB commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
+If a value is calculated on this basis, the carrying amount of £2,515.6m would be valued at £3,203.8m.
+But, if the Council were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge for early redemption in addition to charging a premium for the additional interest that will not now be paid.
+The exit price for the PWLB loans including the penalty charge would be £4,387.4m.